 An alp with history

 Engstligenalp has a long and eventful past – many old customs and traditions are still omnipresent on Switzerland’s largest plateau.
-But the best thing is to read on yourself to learn more about the history of Engstligenalp…
+But it’s best to read on to find out more about the history of Engstligenalp.

 Long tradition: cattle on the alp